MooersLab/latex-emacs/README.md

 Org-mode includes support for document preparation, time management, and literate programming.
 Many people in the past decade were drawn to Emacs by org-mode.
 Org documentats can recognize LaTeX markup.
-Exporting an org document through LaTeX to a PDF and having that PDF open in your default PDF-viewer is seamless.
+Exporting an org document through LaTeX to a PDF and having that PDF open in your default PDF viewer is seamless.
 However, compiling pdfs in Overleaf is more automated and even faster.

 The main drawbacks for me are as follows:

-- Most publishers do not accept org files, while they do accept tex files.
+- Most publishers do not accept org files, but they do accept text files.
 (You can export the org file to a LaTeX file that might need heavy editing to get it accepted by the publisher.)
 - Overleaf does not support the use of org files.
 - Org markup adds another layer of abstraction on top of LaTeX.